 Many people won’t be going on those summer vacations as they had planned.
-People are spending more time doing things locally, and a result, it appears that more people are expressing interest in buying Guelph real estate.
+People are spending more time doing things locally, and a result, it appears that more people are expressing interest in buying Guelph houses for sale.

 Year-to-date through June 2020, Guelph had sold 10% (100) fewer homes than the same period in 2019.
 But if you add up all the sales of homes this year, it’s actually unchanged from last year.
 Why?
 Because the average price of a home in Guelph has increased by almost 10% this year.
 And as of mid-July, Guelph real estate is still very strong.
 Despite a global pandemic, higher unemployment rates and tightened CMHC lending guidelines, the Guelph real estate market in Guelph is still hot.
 But where are these buyers coming from?

 It’s impossible to say exactly where a buyer is moving to Guelph from, but research shows that about 30% of the Guelph real estate buyers per month come from an out of town buyer.
-However, in recent months, it’s become obvious to any Guelph REALTOR® that this number has increased significantly and recent data estimates that almost 50% of sales are now from buyers outside of Guelph, mostly the GTA.
+However, in recent months, it’s become obvious to Guelph Realtors that this number has increased significantly and recent data estimates that almost 50% of sales are now from buyers outside of Guelph, mostly from area code 437, 416 and 905.
 But why?

 Many sellers are finding that moving an extra 30 minutes west is saving them a lot of money and perhaps even improving their lifestyle.

-On top of that, there are potentially many people living the high-rise life in GTA condo towers, who have just experienced a significant time of isolation.
-This could be the catalyst for selling their condo for the same price they can purchase a detached house or townhome in Guelph.
+On top of that, there are potentially many people living the high-rise life in GTA condo towers.
+They have just experienced a significant time of isolation.
+They could sell their condo for the same price they can purchase a detached house or may of the townhouses for sale in Guelph.

-“We’re fielding calls from GTA buyers daily right now,” says Ryan Waller, Sale Representative at Home Group Reality in Guelph.
-“Many of them are coming from Brampton, Mississauga and the City of Toronto and say that they hear great things about Guelph”.
+“We’re fielding calls from GTA real estate buyers daily right now,” says Ryan Waller.
+“Many of them are coming from Brampton, Mississauga and the City of Toronto: they hear great things about Guelph”.

-And the numbers show that these out of town buyers also seem to be propping up the higher-end segment of the market as well: homes above $750,000 have been consistently gaining share from homes under $750,000 this year, reaching 25% of total sales in mid-June.
-This is also the main reason that we continue to see a rising average price in Guelph.
+And the numbers show that these out of town buyers also seem to be propping up the higher-end segment of the market.
+Homes above $750,000 have been consistently gaining share from homes under $750,000 this year.
+As a result, it’s reaching 25% of total sales in mid-June.
+This is also the main reason that we continue to see a rising average home price in Guelph.

-Unfortunately for those buying in Guelph right now, it’s back to a situation where demand is outpacing supply, which inevitably leads to multiple offers.
+Unfortunately for those buying in Guelph right now, it’s back to a situation where demand is outpacing supply.
+This inevitably leads to sellers holding offers and inevitably multiple offers.
 In fact, over the past month, over 40% of homes listed in Guelph have sold over the original asking price.
-If you live in Guelph and are considering selling, now may be the right time as there is a lack of inventory particularly if you live in a “commuter-friendly” area of east or south Guelph.
+If you live in Guelph and are considering selling, now may be the right time.
+There is a lack of inventory particularly if you live in a “commuter-friendly” area of east or south Guelph.